 KEY: Check-ins need to be frequent, not spread out over weeks and months.
 Frequent sounds like, “Lets talk tomorrow or at the end of the day to see how you’re doing.”
 There’s something about “daily” that communicates that making progress is not only an expectation, it’s a non-negotiable.
 You’ll know in a week or two if progress is happening.
 If not, you’ll know it’s time to part ways.

-Check back in soon for the next five tips that are sure to help ease the transition of letting someone go from your business!
+Check out Part 2 for tips that are sure to help ease the transition of letting someone go from your business!